fburic/notes/snakemake.md

 concerned with **how** steps execute, merely their input and output
 * Modularization: The processing programs may change, but as long as their I/O is the same, it makes not sense to change the Snakefile and it makes the pipeline less robust
+* Less headache: processes with complicated input-output mappings can be encapsulated in a wrapper that focuses on the end results

 ### Document cryptic / surprising rules